napari/island-dispatch/source/blog/napari-xarray.md

 That issue's age is a testament to the difficulty of the problems involved in this integration.

 But something being hard is not a reason not to try to do it.
-Indeed, one of the most successful plugins for napari is [napari-aicsimageio](https://github.com/AllenCellModeling/napari-aicsimageio) which is built on top of [aicsimageio](https://github.com/AllenCellModeling/aicsimageio) (now superseded by [bioio](https://bioio-devs.github.io/bioio/OVERVIEW.html)), whose data model is backed by xarray.
+Indeed, some of the most successful plugins for napari are [napari-aicsimageio](https://github.com/AllenCellModeling/napari-aicsimageio) which is built on top of [aicsimageio](https://github.com/AllenCellModeling/aicsimageio) and its successor [bioio](https://bioio-devs.github.io/bioio/OVERVIEW.html), which use xarray to manage their data and metadata.

 Yet, both napari and Xarray have recently implemented important changes that make this problem easier to solve.
 With this in mind both a group of napari and Xarray developers are committed to improving the integration of napari and Xarray.